royerlab/easyscopy/README.md

 clearcl.device.simulation = GPU
 ```

-Replace `GPU` with the name (or a part of the name) of your favorite installed OpenCL device.
+Replace `GPU` with the name (or a part of the name) of your favorite installed OpenCL device (for example `CPU` or `HD` or `AMD`).
 You can get a list of all GPU devices by running this jython script:

 ```
 from clearcl.imagej import ClearCLIJ;
 from ij import IJ;
 IJ.log(ClearCLIJ.clinfo());
 ```

+See more information on GPU compatibility on (ClearCL)[https://github.com/ClearVolume/ClearCL] and (ClearCLIJ)[https://github.com/ClearControl/ClearCLIJ] github pages.